WICG/nav-speculation/triggers.md

 While we intend to better specify the behavior of "prefetch", "prerender" and similar speculated actions, these specifications are largely separable from the trigger API itself.
 In fact, this specified behavior should be shared as much as possible between existing resource hints, those proposed in this document, and browser features for prefetching and prerendering.

-This proposal doesn't aim to address concerns about any particular provider, service or software a browser may use to provide IP anonymization.
+This proposal doesn't aim to address concerns about any particular provider, service or software a browser may use to provide [IP anonymization](./anonymous-client-ip.md).
 Feedback on [private prefetch proxies](https://github.com/buettner/private-prefetch-proxy/issues) is welcome, but tracked separately.

-## Speculation rules
+## The proposal

 This explainer proposes a new way for content to declare what kind of speculation the user agent may do about future user activity, especially outgoing navigation, in order to reduce user-visible latency.
 This speculation may have side effects, but an author's declaration that certain speculative activity is productive enables the user agent to speculate more often.

 It is intended to be more general than existing resource hints for navigation, and allows the author to make even weak declarations about the likelihood that the navigation will occur.
 The user agent can combine this with its own heuristics to decide whether to speculate.

-The rules are expressed as a JSON object included within a script tag (like [import maps][import-maps]), which can be expressed inline or included as an external resource.
+The rules are expressed as a JSON object included within a script tag (like [import maps][import-maps]).
+Currently, like import maps, we only allow inline script tags for speculation rules; future extensions may allow external ones.

-> This is basically because only a few elements allow the HTML parser to enter RCDATA mode, and `<script>` has already been used in this way.
-This doesn't necessarily mean that these rules should respect the `script-src` CSP directive.
-If fetched, it's not obvious whether this should permit the `application/json` MIME type or should require a specialized one like `application/speculationrules+json`.
-See also [discussion on WICG/import-maps](https://github.com/WICG/import-maps/issues/105#issuecomment-475330548).

 The following example illustrates the basic idea: